liaoxiong3x/DeepCreamPy/README.md

 ## II.
 Train the pretrained model on custom dataset

-Put the your custom dataset for training the "data/images" directory and convert images to npy format.
+Put your custom dataset for training in the "data/images" directory and convert images to npy format.

 ```
 $ cd training_data